Being financially prepared for the unexpected is vital, especially as life has a habit of throwing us a curveball every now and then.

 If your workplace doesn’t provide the benefits listed above and you don’t think the government benefits will be enough, or that you’re unlikely to be eligible for them, then it could be worth looking at taking out income protection insurance.

-According to figures from the Association of British Insurers (ABI) and Group Risk Development (GRiD), 2022 saw £4.64 billion paid out across 287,000 claims on individual policies for life insurance, income protection and critical illness cover.
-The average payout for these claims was £15,448.
-The number of people making income protection claims was up 9% from the previous year, with the total value of claims increasing by 22%.
-These figures go to show just how crucial income protection can be.
+According to figures from the Association of British Insurers (ABI) and Group Risk Development (GRiD), 2023 saw a record £7.34 billion paid out across more than 275,000 claims on individual policies for life insurance, income protection and critical illness cover.
+The average payout for these claims was £17,053.
+As of 2023, more than 1,660 individual income protection claims have been paid out for over 10 years, with 376 of those claims paid for more than 20 years.

 Oliver Maier writes about a diverse range of topics relating to personal finance with a focus on mortgage and insurance content, as well as everyday finance.
 Oliver graduated from the University of Warwick with a degree in English Literature and now lives in London.
 In his spare time he enjoys music, film, and the Guardian’s Quiptic crossword.